19 Different Types of Mastiff Dog Breeds

 The Neapolitan Mastiff is a large, heavy, and imposing dog breed.
 That is considered to be one of the most ancient of all dogs.

-This breed is also known as the Mastino Napoletano, Italian Mastiff, or Napoletano.
+This breed is also called the Mastino Napoletano, Italian Mastiff, or Napoletano.

 However, the Neapolitan Mastiff is a powerful and muscular dog.
 That is used today as a working dog, guard dog, and family companion.